learn-co-students/rspec-fizzbuzz-cb-gh-000/README.md

 If you look at `spec/fizzbuzz_spec.rb`, there's only 1 line of it that we haven't covered: the first — `require_relative './spec_helper.rb'`.
 All this line does is tell Ruby to load the contents of the neighboring file, specified by the starting `.`, meaning the current directory, and the file name: `spec_helper.rb`.
 If you look within `spec_helper.rb` you'll see that it's basically configuring how RSpec should run and at this point is totally unimportant.
 One thing to note, though, is: if we need to have our actual test file load any other file, that `require_relative` line becomes even more interesting.

-Again, the `learn` command wraps RSpec and you will see the same output with `rspec` or `learn`, we recommend using `learn`.
+Again, the `learn` command wraps RSpec and provides some default options (namely, `--format documentation` — this controls how your test results print) and you will see approximately the same output with `rspec` or `learn`, we recommend using `learn`.

 ## Reading RSpec Output

-Let's look at the output RSpec gave us and dig into it a bit.
+Let's look at the output RSpec gave us (just run `rspec` to see the output below) and dig into it a bit.

 ### Test Run Summary